Wednesday, November 23, 2016

 If you gather the floats into bunches on the back, you'd only have to duplicate stitch every few rows.
 This works best if you only have a very few rows of floats to gather up (two floats? three?)

 And think how neat it would be if you actually used the duplicate stitch to not only tack the floats, but as a pretty little highlight-stitch in a completely different color--a dot along a Fair-Isle row, for example, thus killing two birds with one stone.
-Here's a little sample I knitted for you which merely hints at the possibilities.
+This little samples hints at the possibilities.

-Below are two photos which show the front and back of the sample after knitting, but before tying the long floats down with a duplicate stitch.
+Below shows the sample front and back after knitting, but before tying the long floats down with a duplicate stitch.

-Below are two photos which show the front and back during the duplicate stitch process.
+Below shows the front and back during the duplicate stitch process.

-The obvious downside to duplicate stitching is that you have more ends to work in.
-In the above sample, I skimmed the yarn from one far-spaced duplicate stitch to the next, exactly for the purpose of reducing the number of ends to work in.
-Which leads me to final trick...
+The obvious downside to duplicate stitching is more ends to work in.
+However, in the above sample, ends are minimized by having the yarn skim from place to place.
+Which leads to a final trick...

 Alternative #3: SKIMMING

-You could, you know, simply skim down your super-long floats without the duplicate-stitch trick.
-For skimming, you thread a sharp sewing needle with a sock yarn in a matching color, then skim though the floats and the fabric back.
+Simply skim down super-long floats without the duplicate-stitch trick.
+For skimming, thread a sharp sewing needle with a sock yarn or a split-out ply in a matching color, then skim though the floats and the fabric back.
 This is just like skimming in ends.
 It doesn't look that great on the back (but it doesn't look worse than the duplicate stitch, either).
-In short, skimming in ends is a straightforward way of fastening down super long floats invisibly: much better than leaving super-long floats on the fabric back.
+Skimming is a straightforward way of fastening down super long floats invisibly: much better than leaving super-long floats on the fabric back.

 --TK